yeowh03/Trainees-Attendance/README.md

 # Trainees-Attendance

 Traditionally, instructors manually track trainee attendance and compile daily status reports via WhatsApp for their supervisors.
-To streamline this process and minimize errors, I developed a web application using React, Flask, and a PostgreSQL database.
+To streamline this process and minimize errors, I developed a web application using ReactJS, Flask, and a PostgreSQL database.

 The application consists of three tabs: